A Pomeranzian Growth Theory of the Great Divergence: Numerical Exercises

 \subsection{Calibration}

-The calibration procedure for the parameter values is divided into three parts.
-The first part focuses on the parameters of the agricultural production function $\theta_Z, \theta_X$, and $\theta_L=1-\theta_Z-\theta_X$.
-For this, I use cost-share data for the agriculture sector in the U.S. in 1960 (\citealp{capalbo-vo2015}, p.
+The calibration procedure for parameter values is divided into three parts.
+The first focuses on the parameters of agricultural production function $\theta_Z, \theta_X$, and $\theta_L=1-\theta_Z-\theta_X$.
+For this, I use cost share data for the agriculture sector in the U.S. in 1960 (\citealp{capalbo-vo2015}, p.
 106).
-For the agricultural production function, \cite{mundlak2001} argues, ``...the elasticity of labor never exceeds 0.5, and in most cases it varies in the range of 0.25 to 0.45.
-The value is well below the elasticity of labor in non-agriculture.'' \citeauthor{mundlak2001} also writes, ``...it is meaningful to look at the sum of labor and land elasticities, and this sum is fluctuating around 0.5.''
-Our $\theta_L$ is his lower bound, and $\theta_X$ is his upper bound.
-This study uses these values, particularly an upper bound for $\theta_X$, to ensure that the population growth rate in the non-Malthusian state is not inconsistent with the facts on population growth.\footnote{ If otherwise, a lower $\theta_X$ is adopted, as $A_{mt}$ increases in the non-Malthusian state, $p_{at}$ rapidly increases (see \eqref{eq:pa}).
-Subsequently, the population growth rate $n_t$ fluctuates (see \eqref{eq:n}).
-See also footnote \ref{fn:n}. }
+For the agricultural production function, \cite{mundlak2001} argues, ``...the elasticity of labor never exceeds 0.5, and in most cases it varies in the range of 0.25 to 0.45.’’
+In contrast, \cite{acemoglu_restrepo2019} argue from the data in \cite{budd1960} that the income share of labor in the agricultural sector, which should be lower than the cost share of labor, was 0.17 in 1910.
+The value of $\theta_L$ in this study is between those reported in these studies. \cite{mundlak2001} also writes, ``...it is meaningful to look at the sum of labor and land elasticities, and this sum is fluctuating around 0.5.'' $\theta_L + \theta_X$, which is equal to 0.4, is around 0.5.
+This study uses these values, particularly the upper bound for $\theta_X$, to ensure that the population growth rate in the non-Malthusian state is consistent with the facts on population growth.\footnote{ If otherwise, a lower $\theta_X$ is adopted, as $A_{mt}$ increases in the non-Malthusian state, $p_{at}$ rapidly increases (see \eqref{eq:pa}).
+Subsequently, the population growth rate, $n_t$ fluctuates (see \eqref{eq:n}). }